TimotheeCharrierElsys/YOLO-FPGA-VHDL/README.rst

 Setup virtual environment and build documentation
 =================================================

-Create a virtual environment at **the root of the project**:
+1. Create a virtual environment at **the root of the project**:

    .. code-block:: bash

       python3.12 -m venv .venv

-Activate it:
+2. Activate it:

    .. code-block:: bash

       source .venv/bin/activate

-and the install the package for building the documentation
+3. Install the package for building the documentation

    .. code-block:: bash